 How to plant: Plant in deep pots in September to October.

-Varieties to try: Allium hollandicum ‘Purple Sensation’ is easy and spectacular.
+Other alliums to grow: Allium hollandicum ‘Purple Sensation’ is easy and spectacular.
 Allium sphaerocepahlum looks showstopping later in the summer, planted en masse.

 Grow bulbs in plastic pots that are the same size as your decorative outer containers.
 You can then drop them into the pots just as the bulbs come into bud, replacing those that are past their best.
 When planting, ensure that the bulbs don’t touch.
 You can plant bulbs in layers, known as a bulb lasagne – find out how to layer spring bulbs.
 Top with a layer of gravel – it helps drainage and makes an attractive mulch.